lmarecha-creator/mcafeecloudguru/content/190moreinformation/040_dashboard/github.md

 1- Sign in to Azure DevOps: https://azure.microsoft.com/en-gb/services/devops/

-2 - Create new pipeline to your code
+2 - Click on pipeline and create new pipeline to your code

 ![Azuredevops](/images/mfe/newpipeline.png?classes=border,shadow)